Benjamin Bradley (inventor)

-Benjamin Bradley (March 1830 – 1904) was an American engineer and inventor.
+Benjamin Boardley (March 1830 – 1904) was an American engineer and inventor.

 Benjamin's correct surname was Boardley, but since 1859 when the African Repository published an article wrongly spelling Benjamin's surname as Bradley, authors have written about him with the incorrect surname.

 Early life

-Benjamin Bradley was born a slave in Anne Arundel County, Maryland in March 1830.
+Benjamin Boardley was born a slave in Anne Arundel County, Maryland, in March 1830.
 It has been theorized that he acquired literacy while learning from his master's children.
 According to the Maryland State Manumission records, Bradley's owner was John T. Hammond.

 As a teenager, Bradley worked at a printing office.
 He showed ingenuity and mechanical skills by the age of 16, when he built a steam engine out of a gun barrel, pewter, round steel, and other various materials.
 His master was impressed and was able to get him a job as a helper in the Department of Natural and Experimental Philosophy at the Naval Academy at Annapolis.

 Career

 At the U.S. Naval Academy, Bradley worked as a helper.
 According to the African Repository of 1859, he was paid in full for his work, but the money he had made went to his master, who allowed Bradley to keep five dollars a month for himself.
 As a helper at the academy, Bradley helped set up science experiments that involved chemical gases.

 It is mentioned that his professors at the Naval Academy were very impressed with him.
-Professor Hopkins of the Naval Academy wrote about Bradley's work as a helper at the Academy, writing that he would set up experiments, that he was a quick learner and that "he looks for the law by which things act."
+Professor Hopkins of the Naval Academy wrote about Bradley's work as a helper at the Academy, writing that he would set up experiments, that he was a quick learner and that "he looks for the law by which things act".
 Professor Hopkins's children taught Bradley how to read and write as well as do math (such as arithmetic, algebra and geometry).

-During his time at the Naval Academy, Bradley built a steam engine and sold it to the a "Midshipmen".
-With the money he had made from selling the steam engine and the money that he had saved while working at the Naval Academy, he developed and built a steam engine large enough to run the first "cutter of a sloop-of-war" that could exceed up to 16 knots an hour.
-He sold this model engine to another classmate at the Naval Academy and used the proceeds to develop and build the "first steam-powered warship."
+During his time at the Naval Academy, Bradley built a steam engine and sold it to a Midshipman.
+With the money he made from selling the steam engine, and the money that he had saved while working at the Naval Academy, he developed and built a steam engine large enough to run "the first cutter of a sloop-of-war" at a speed of 16 knots.
+Cutters were small Ship's boats carried by larger sloops-of-war (warships).
+According to the US Navy Textbook of Seamanship (1891), a 'first cutter' was 26–30 ft in length.